 The Human Pulse series was honored in its contemporary entirety in 2013 by a solo show at the prestigious gallery at the Academia Brasileira de Letras in Rio de Janeiro, Brazil (above).
 Exhibited as well were Elliott’s “Walls/Spaces” Series, which debuted 45 images, representing 16 countries and more than 30 years of photography.
 The gallery curator, Alexei Bueno, requested and received permission to extend the 72-image exhibition from three to six weeks.
 In his follow-up document, he remarked: “…the refinement of his technique — from a fine sensitivity to lights and shadows, to the texture — all combine with the invariable precision of the composition, making each one of his photographs an object of aesthetic pleasure…for the deep meaning these beautiful images carry at their core.”

 In 2016, photographs from The Human Pulse and Walls/Spaces were exhibited at the Arabian Wings Gallery in Jeddah, Saudi Arabia; four prints were subsequently accepted into the permanent collection there.

-From 2017 to 2020, Elliott focused on his demanding diplomatic career, worked the “Ghost Riders,” and published two books of his photography.
-In late 2021, Elliott embarked on a three-week trip to Cuba in order to create new images for The Human Pulse and Walls/Spaces as well as to document the island nation’s responses to the COVID-19 pandemic.
+From 2017 to 2020, Elliott focused on his increasingly demanding diplomatic career, worked on the “Ghost Riders,” series, and published two books of his photography.
+In late 2021, Elliott embarked on a three-week trip to Cuba in order to create new images for The Human Pulse and Walls/Spaces series, as well as to document the island nation’s responses to the COVID-19 pandemic.